Changes the Asset Allocation Committee Has Made

 We are also focused on how countries across the globe are responding to contain the spread of the virus.
 While monetary and fiscal measures may support the potential economic impacts in the weeks and months ahead, investors are keenly focused to see evidence that the spread of the coronavirus is moving past its peak.
 Data suggesting a slowdown in new infections will be a key catalyst in stabilizing markets.

 Q. How were you prepared going into the current sell‑off?

 Our multi‑asset investment approach emphasizes broad diversification, the importance of active management, a long‑term horizon, and an understanding of the risks at each level of the portfolio.

-Diversification: While the pronounced sell‑off in risk assets has been broad‑based, the drawdown2 to our diversified multi‑asset funds has been buffered by allocations to core bonds, as yields have reached record‑low levels amid the flight to quality assets.
+Diversification: While the pronounced sell‑off in risk assets has been broad‑based, the drawdown to our diversified multi‑asset portfolios has been buffered by allocations to core bonds, as yields have reached record‑low levels amid the flight to quality assets.
 Notably, the strategic allocations to long‑term U.S. Treasury bonds as a ballast to equities has been a significant contributor to returns in the current environment, helping to offset equity market drawdowns and provide liquidity.